ViggyWithIt/UF-Boolean-Network-Research-Overview/README.md

 ---

-### My Role and Contributions
+### My role/contributions

-As a high school researcher on this team since September 2024, I've been deeply involved in all aspects of the project.
+As a researcher on this team since September 2024, I've been very involved in all aspects of the project.
 My specific contributions include:
 *   **Developing and running computational experiments** using Python to analyze thousands of network configurations
 *   **Analyzing experimental data** to identify patterns, formulate hypotheses, and validate our theoretical findings
 *   **Co-authoring the formal mathematical proofs** for our key results in a collaborative LaTeX document, including the rigorous proofs for the combinatorial identity at the heart of the simple N-cycle problem.